The Force

 The Force is a metaphysical, mysterious, and ubiquitous power in the Star Wars fiction franchise.
 Within the galaxy in which the franchise is set, characters refer to the Force as an energy that interconnects all things, maintaining cosmic balance.
 Particularly "Force-sensitive" characters, usually through rigorous self-discipline, training, and mindfulness, are able to connect to the Force and thus access and wield certain supernatural abilities such as limited degrees of superhuman strength, telekinesis, and clairvoyance.

 Heroes like the Jedi, a peacekeeping group of warrior-monks, largely seek to "become one with the Force", matching their personal wills with "the will of the Force".
-This is evidenced by their ability to channel its powers, which they do towards selfless goals.
+This is evidenced by their ability to channel its powers, which they do towards selfless and beneficial goals.
 Meanwhile, the Sith and other villains try to bend the additional abilities gained through the Force toward their own selfish and destructive desires.
 Throughout the franchise, this distinction is referred as the light side versus the dark side of the Force.
 In the conflict between the light and dark sides, characters' actions are often described as either helping to bring balance to the Force or, its opposite, causing a disturbance in the Force.

 The Force and the Jedi religion have been compared to aspects of several real-world religions, such as Buddhism and Taoism.
 The Jedi catchphrase and valediction "May the Force be with you" has become part of pop culture vernacular.